-5. Repeat question: Summarize your life in blog land and in real life.
+5. Repeat question: Summarize your week in blog land and in real life.

 Real life continues to be tough.
 Darius Rucker has this new song called "I've Got Nothing".
 And I cried and cried when I heard it the first time.
 It's what I imagine Brad will be feeling when I walk out the door.
 On the up side my MIL has arrived and the added chaos will make it more difficult to wallow.
 The current sports seasons are winding down with soccer and football ending today and tomorrow and baseball playoffs on Monday.
 For the summer we've signed Jackson up for rugby - a fried of ours is a coach and saw how fast Jackson runs and begged him to join - and Jack was all for it.
 And for Teddy it's ultimate frisbee which he's been wanting to play FOR-EVER!
 This is the first year we've not done swim team - I'm still not happy enough with how Jackson swims - it's fine, but just not good enough - so I need to do something about that.
 Maybe I'll just make him do laps every time we go to the pool. - hey!!
 That's a great idea!!